 What does it feel like?
-My hair feels different… definitely healthier, soft and hydrated, slightly heavier, and it’s a little harder to run my fingers through my roots than if I used shampoo.
+My hair feels different… definitely softer and more hydrated, slightly heavier, and it’s a little harder to run my fingers through my roots than if I used shampoo.
 But I really don’t mind the new texture!
 It gives my hair more body, thickness, and volume at the roots!

 Growth?
 It has definitely grown ~2 inches over the past 4 months.
-This is a good rate of growth, but I also eat a lot of fruits/veggies/nuts and a multi-vitamin so this much growth is normal for me. :) The difference here is that my ends are healthy so I can keep growing it without having to trim off the new progress.
+This is a good rate of growth, but I also eat a lot of fruits/veggies/nuts and a daily multi-vitamin so this much growth is normal for me. :) The difference here is that my ends didn’t dry out so I can keep growing it without having to trim off the new progress.

 Does it smell?
-Okay so I’ve been doing routine smell checks since I started no poo (for science), :) because I’m paranoid about smelling bad.
-So for the first 5-7 days after a water-wash without any fragrances added, my hair doesn’t smell like anything.
+Okay so I’ve been doing routine smell checks since I started no shampoo (for science), :) because I’m paranoid about smelling bad.
+For the first 5-7 days after a water-wash without any fragrances added, my hair doesn’t smell like anything.
 That’s a decently long time!
 After that, I’ll sometimes notice my scalp (not my hair) smells like… well hair.
-It’s not like I can smell it wafting off of me or anything, but I can smell it if I rub my fingers on my scalp and sniff (oh god this is TMI).
 It doesn’t really smell bad, but it doesn’t smell like flowers and dandelions or what I’m used to.
-So if it doesn’t smell that nice, then I’ll add the tiniest drop of a blend of really fragrant shea butter/coconut butter (that smells like french vanilla mixed with chocolate… mmm) to my scalp and hair and it completely refreshes the scent.
+So if it doesn’t smell that nice, then I’ll add a drop of a blend of really fragrant shea butter/coconut butter (that smells like french vanilla mixed with chocolate… mmm) to my scalp and hair and it completely refreshes the scent.
 No more scalp smell.
 Dry shampoo also deodorizes it very well, and this DIY recipe makes my scalp & hair smell like chocolate.
 Boar-bristle brushing also helps keep any scalp smells from building up at the roots.
-There are actually loads of ways to make your hair smell like flowers and dandelions or whatever you want while on No Poo / water-only, so I’ll have to make a separate post for that soon.
+There are actually loads of ways to make your hair smell like flowers and dandelions or whatever you want while on No Poo / water-only, so I made a separate post for that.

 How is my scalp acting?
 Great!
 No issues here.

 How has my hair dye lasted?
 I got my hair dyed a semi-permanent dark color the day I switched to no-poo (4 months ago).
 With shampoo, the color would typically last me ~6 weeks and then start to fade.
 However, this time the color was strong for ~3 months, and only during this past month has it faded a bit.
 Pictured above on the left is what my hair color looks like when my camera isn’t beefing up the contrast to solar flare status.
 You can see my blondeish-brownish roots coming in.
 Pretty good for 4 months after a semi-permanent dye!
-Pictured right is a contrast-y shot so you can see if my hair looks oily.
-Spoiler: it doesn’t. :)
+Pictured right is a contrast-y shot.

 Manageability?
 Styling?
 My hair is very manageable now.
 My natural hair oils act like a styling product.
 I can make my hair super voluminous with the flick of my hand fluffing it up, or flat to my head if I wanted.
 It’s like there’s a natural hairspray in it.
 I really don’t need to do anything to my hair anymore.
 It’s weird standing in front of the mirror expecting to have to do something to my hair, but there’s just nothing to do.
 Hallelujah.

 Do I use heat to style my hair?
 I don’t have to!
 And that’s certainly an improvement since going no poo.
 With shampoo, I had to use heat to tame my dry/damaged hair every time I styled it, but now I can let my hair air dry which used to be out of the question before.
 Now around 1-2 times per month I’ll use a flat iron, and I use shea butter as a natural heat protectant during those times.
-I’ll write more on natural heat protects another day. :)
+Check this post for natural heat protectants for No Poo.